vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 The best clinicians set their ego aside and put YOU at the center of care.
 They should not be trying to show off how great they are.
 One of the best ways to assess this is by asking questions about your condition.
 If you keep asking relevant questions, eventually you should get the response, "I don't know."

 If your clinician never admits fault, it might be that their pride and arrogance prevents them from conceding that they do not, in fact, know everything there is to know about your condition.
 Your clinician should never dismiss your questions, either.
-If there is something they do not know, they should offer to research the topic for you or direct you to an expert.
+If there is something they do not know, they should offer to research the topic for you or direct you to an expert who does.

-As a rule of thumb, the more cautious your clinician is about giving absolute answers to even the simplest of questions, the better. **The correct answer almost always starts with, "it depends on..."** Circling back to the very beginning, pain (and health) is an infinitely nuanced field where the answers to most questions depend entirely on your personal context.
+As a rule of thumb, the more cautious your clinician is about giving absolute answers to even the simplest of questions, the better. **The correct answer almost always starts with, "it depends on..."** Circling back to the beginning, pain (and health) is an infinitely nuanced field where the answers to most questions depend entirely on your personal context.